TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 Home › Privacy Policy Privacy Policy Privacy Policy Highlights

-**Updated March 1, 2016** (See archived privacy policy)
+**Updated July 13, 2016** (See archived privacy policy)

 Complete Privacy Policy

 Politica De Privacida

 Online Trust Alliance, (OTA) is committed to protecting your privacy.
 By accessing the Site www.otalliance.org, you are consenting to the information collection and use practices described in this privacy policy.

 Online Trust Alliance has received TRUSTe's Privacy Seal signifying that this privacy policy and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.
 The TRUSTe program covers only information that is collected through this Site www.otalliance.org.